 Okay, but it's a lot of work to get in these Twitter fights.

-I mean, listen to time.
+I mean, listen.

-I mean, that show starts really early before you know the sun even rises, and these two idiots are already mad at the world.
+I mean, that show starts really early before the sun even rises.

-Do you remember those old Muppets like from the Jim Henson days that are just like they sit in like the balcony seats of the theater and they just like mumble about nothing?
+They sit in the balcony seats of the theater and they just like mumble about nothing.

 They're just like two angry old Muppets.